2023 Turkey–Syria earthquakes

-On 6 February 2023, at 04:17:35 TRT (01:17:35 UTC), a moment magnitude 7.8 earthquake struck southern and central Turkey and northern and western Syria.
+On 6 February 2023, two earthquakes devastated southern and central Turkey and northern and western Syria.
+The first earthquake occurred at 04:17:35 TRT (01:17:35 UTC), measuring moment magnitude of 7.8.
 The epicenter was 37 km west–northwest of Gaziantep.
 This strike-slip shock achieved a Mercalli intensity of XII (Extreme) around the epicenter and in Antakya.
 It was followed by a 7.7 earthquake, at 13:24:49 TRT (10:24:49 UTC).
-This earthquake was centered 95 km north-northwest from the first.
+This earthquake was centered 95 km north-northeast from the first.
 There was widespread severe damage and tens of thousands of fatalities.

 The 7.8 earthquake is the largest to strike Turkey since the 1939 Erzincan earthquake of the same magnitude, and jointly the second-largest in the country, after larger estimates for the 1668 North Anatolia earthquake.
 It is also one of the strongest earthquakes ever recorded in the Levant.
 It was felt as far as Egypt and the Black Sea coast of Turkey.
 There were more than 30,000 aftershocks in the three months that followed.
 The seismic sequence was the result of shallow strike-slip faulting along segments of the Dead Sea Transform, East Anatolian and Sürgü–Çardak faults.

-Damaged roads, winter storms, and disruption to communications hampered the Disaster and Emergency Management Presidency's rescue and relief effort, which included a 60,000-strong search-and-rescue force, 5,000 health workers and 30,000 volunteers.
+Damaged roads, winter storms, and disruption to communications hampered the Disaster and Emergency Management Presidency's rescue and relief effort, which included 60,000 search-and-rescue workers, 5,000 health workers and 30,000 volunteers.
 Following Turkey's call for international help, more than 141,000 people from 94 countries joined the rescue effort.

 There was widespread damage in an area of about 350000 km2, about the size of Germany.
 An estimated 14 million people, or 16 percent of Turkey's population, were affected.
 Development experts from the United Nations estimated that about 1.5 million people were left homeless.

 The confirmed death toll in Turkey was 53,537; estimates of the number of dead in Syria were between 5,951 and 8,476.
-It is the deadliest earthquake in what is now present-day Turkey since the 526 Antioch earthquake and the deadliest natural disaster in its modern history.
-It is also the deadliest in present-day Syria since the 1822 Aleppo earthquake; the deadliest earthquake or natural disaster in general since the 2010 Haiti earthquake; and the fifth-deadliest earthquake of the 21st century.
-The damage was estimated at US$148.8 billion in Turkey, or nine-percent of the country's GDP, and US$9 billion in Syria.
+It is the deadliest earthquake in present-day Turkey since the 526 Antioch earthquake and the deadliest natural disaster in Turkey's modern history.
+It is also the deadliest in present-day Syria since the 1822 Aleppo earthquake; the deadliest earthquake or natural disaster worldwide since the 2010 Haiti earthquake; and the fifth-deadliest earthquake of the 21st century.
+The damage was estimated at US$150 billion in Turkey, or nine percent of its gross domestic product (GDP), and US$9 billion in Syria, or 18 percent of its GDP.